 Special Needs Trust

-A Special Needs Trust is one designed to benefit a loved one with special needs who may not be able to properly handle being given the assets directly or would not be properly served by probate.
-We’ve written a lot about Special Needs Trusts in the past – including how to provide even more than they do.
+A Special Needs Trust (SNT) is one designed to benefit a loved one with special needs who may not be able to properly handle being given the assets directly or would not be properly served by probate.
+Instead of giving assets directly to the beneficiary, the trust holds and distributes funds in a way that supplements, but does not replace, public benefits.
+SNTs are carefully structured to meet both legal requirements and the specific needs of the individual.

 Spendthrift Trust